Resources For Students

-Washington’s agricultural industry is changing.
-The industry is evolving to include cutting edge careers in a technical field.
-Jobs related to agriculture in Washington can be found on farms, in factories, on fishing boats, in laboratories, and on salesroom floors.
+Washington’s agricultural industry is changing – evolving to include cutting edge careers in highly technical fields.
+Agricultural based careers in Washington can be found on farms, in factories, on fishing vessels, in labs, and on salesroom floors.

 Agriculture & Natural Resources Career Cluster